Hawk-PDX/project-dev-resume/DEPLOY_RENDER.md

 ---

 **Congratulations!
-Your portfolio is live and ready to impress! 🚀**
+Your portfolio is live and ready to impress! 🚀**# Trigger Render redeploy with correct API URL
+Date: Sat Sep 13 12:42:54 PDT 2025
+Frontend should connect to: https://portfolio-backend-skva.onrender.com/api